 So that brings us to the question: Do police officers have a legal obligation (putting aside the moral or practical aspects for now) to use de-escalation tactics in certain circumstances?
 The answer is, generally, no. But as with most things we do in law enforcement, it’s more complicated.
 Following are three court cases that may help officers understand when it would be appropriate to attempt de-escalation.
 These cases are presented for illustrative purposes only.
 You should check with your legal advisor regarding binding case law in your jurisdiction.

 Gary Roell suffered from chronic mental illness.
 Officers were called to his neighbor’s condo when Roell threw a flower pot through a window and threatened the neighbor.
-When deputies arrived, Roell was half-naked and appeared to be in a state of excited delirium.
+When deputies arrived, Roell was half-naked and appeared to be in a state of extreme agitation.
 Holding a hose with a metal nozzle, he turned and charged toward the deputies.
 After Roell ignored repeated commands to stop, the deputies struggled with Roell, issuing several commands and warnings and firing their TASER devices.
 Eventually, they were able to get him handcuffed and in leg shackles (which they placed after Roell kicked a deputy in the groin).
 Roell went limp and began to snore, waking twice to struggle again.
 When deputies checked him, they found no pulse.
 He was pronounced dead shortly thereafter.

 When Roell’s widow sued, the court found in favor of the officers, delivering a key ruling relating to the legal obligation for de-escalation: Officers are not prohibited from using force on a person in crisis.
 Specifically, the court noted, “No caselaw prohibits officers from using any physical force against a person first attempting alternative de-escalation techniques … Resistance that was probably used by excited delirium does not preclude officers from using a reasonable amount of force to bring a person under control.”